PraveenMut/servian-tech-challenge/README.md

 * Fetch its keys
 * Store it in .config.
 Please ensure that these are *not shared*.
 These are the keys to the kingdom.
 * Assign IAM roles appropriate for the project
+   * IAM Admin
+   * Workload Identity Pool Admin
+   * Artifact Registry Admin
+   * Compute Admin
+   * Network Admin
+   * Storage Admin
+   * Resource Admin
+   * Service Account Token Creator
+   * Service Account Admin
 * Enable Google APIs
 * Create a remote state bucket
-* Initalise Terraform
+* Initialise Terraform

 Post initalisation, the person running the project can use the provided "convenience wrapper" `./terrawrapper.sh COMMAND` which injects all necessary variables necessary for a terraform plan, apply and output (all infrastructure mutating commands).

 Post infrastructure application, you will need to run the provided post_init.sh script in the bastion host.
-Obtain the private key from the terraform output, place it in a secure location, `ssh` into the machine (`sa_UNIQUE_ACCOUNT_ID@HOST`) and run `./post_init.sh`.
+Obtain the private key from the terraform output, place it in a secure location, `ssh` into the machine (`sa_UNIQUE_ACCOUNT_ID@HOST`) and run `./bootstrap.sh`. **Terraform should automatically run this step through Remote Exec**.
+However, it can fail.
+This is addressed in Known Issues.

 This will install all dependencies and seed the database in the private subnet.